laurencedawson/sync-for-reddit/README.md

 	- What chips can be shown at the top of frontpage and all?
 	- Need a clear way to show the default subreddit
 	- Where to start autoplaying videos
+	- How to expand the "refine" section under themes